Brannon Gearhart Park, North Ranch Park and Territory Park

 Stay alert for signs and sounds of vandalism in your local park and on pathways.
 If you see someone vandalizing your park, athletic fields or playground equipment, please call the Jefferson County Sheriff’s Department immediately at 303-277-0211.
-If you notice park property or playground equipment has been broken or vandalized, please contact Parks Director Pat Malloy at email@example.com or 303-979-1876 ext.
-300.
+If you notice park property or playground equipment has been broken or vandalized, please contact Richard Plack at firstname.lastname@example.org or 303-979-1876 ext.
+302.

 For the community’s sake, report vandalism when you see it.
 You will be helping reduce needless destruction of property and, at the same time, putting your money to work where it is needed.
 The Ken-Caryl Ranch Metropolitan District offers a reward of $100 for information leading to the arrest of perpetrators.